 Sonia, Rahul skip Uddhav's swearing-in, wish him the very best

-Congress president Sonia Gandhi and party leader Rahul Gandhi have decided to skip the swearing-in ceremony of Uddhav Thackeray as the Maharashtra chief minister and have conveyed this to him.
-Noting that the Shiv Sena, NCP and the Congress have come together under extraordinary circumstances, Sonia Gandhi, in a letter, wished Thackeray the very best in life and hoped that the new government would fulfil the hopes and expectations of the people of Maharashtra.
+Congress president Sonia Gandhi and Rahul Gandhi have decided to skip the swearing-in ceremony of Uddhav Thackeray as Maharashtra chief minister and have conveyed this to him.
+Noting that the Shiv Sena, NCP and the Congress have come together under extraordinary circumstances, Sonia Gandhi, in a letter to Thackeray, wished Uddhav the very best in life and hoped that the new government will fulfil the hopes and expectations of the people of Maharashtra.

 "Thank you for your kind invitation to the swearing-in ceremony today.
 I offer my best wishes and congratulations on taking oath as chief minister of Maharashtra.
-I regret that I am unable to be present at the function," he wrote to Thackeray, adding, "I wish you the very best as you embark on this new journey."
-The former Congress chief also noted that the events leading up to the government formation in Maharashtra had set a "dangerous precedent for our democracy".
+I regret that I am unable to be present at the function," he said in a letter to Thackeray, adding, "I wish you the very best as you embark on this new journey."
+He also noted that the events leading up to the government formation in Maharashtra have set a "dangerous precedent for our democracy".

 "I am glad that the Maharashtra Vikas Aghadi has come together to defeat the BJP's attempt to undermine our democracy.
-The people of Maharashtra have high expectations from the coalition and I am confident it will provide them a stable, secular and pro-poor government," he said.
-Thackeray will take over as the Maharashtra chief minister at a function in Mumbai's Shivaji Park after the Shiv Sena, the Congress and the Nationalist Congress Party (NCP) decided to come together and form a government in the state under a common minimum programme.
+The people of Maharashtra have high expectations from the coalition and I am confident it will provide them a stable, secular and pro-poor government," Rahul Gandhi said.
+Uddhav Thackeray takes over as chief minister of Maharashtra at a function in the Shivaji maidan in Mumbai after the Shiv Sena, Congress and NCP decided to come together and form a government in Maharashtra under a common minimum programme.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)